Pedrock/route-choice-modelling/README.md

 ## Data

-You can download the CSV file from the _/api/csv_ endpoint.
+You can download the CSV files from the _/api/csv/choices_ and _/api/csv/stats_ endpoints.

 When prompted for a username and password, you should provide the ones specified in your .env file.